 One of the most popular events is the CedarQuacker 500 sponsored by Port Washington State Bank, where hundreds of rubber ducks are launched into the creek in a race to the finish Saturday and Sunday at 1 and 3 p.m.

 Members of the Greater Milwaukee Model T Ford Club will be showing off a nice selection of all types and ages of Model T’s from roadsters and touring vehicles to pickup trucks and speedsters.
 The club is dedicated to preserving these wonderful automobiles, helping members get their cars repaired, and enjoying the pure fun of driving a Model T, aka (because of its affordability) as “the car that put the world on wheels.”
 For more information about the club, visit milwaukeemodeltclub.com.

 Want to see a little more of beautiful Historic Cedarburg?
-The Big Brothers/Big Sisters of Ozaukee County’s “Berry Big” 5K Run/Walk kicks off Saturday at 9:00 a.m. and circles through the neighborhoods that surround the downtown area.
-Or take a ride on the Tractor Hayride Shuttle that travels around the festival route.
-Off the festival footprint, the Wisconsin Museum of Quilts and Fiber Arts will feature a gallery of Strawberry Challenge fiber arts contest submissions.
-Enjoy a cup of strawberry tea and await the announcement of the winner of the Strawberry Challenge.
-Watch a candle-making demonstration in the farmyard, and take part in children's crafts in the museum’s classroom.
+The Big Brothers/Big Sisters of Ozaukee County’s “Berry Big” 5K Run/Walk kicks off Saturday at 9a.m. and circles through the neighborhoods that surround the downtown area.
+Or take a ride on the Tractor Hayride Shuttle that travels around the festival route including stopping at the Wisconsin Museum of Quilts and Fiber Arts.
+Watch demonstrations in the farmyard, and take part in children's crafts in the museum’s classroom.
 Fun for the whole family!